 5. Click Save.

 Thank you for using Fingercheck.
-If you have any questions on this article's topic, you can reach out to our team at 1-800-610-9501, or use the chat option below.
+If you have any questions on the topic of this article, contact our team at 1-800-610-9501, or use the chat option below.

 Did this answer your question?